yorkshire-and-humber-care-record/fhir-fix/docs/user-guide.md

 # Overview

-This document provides guidance on how to configure and use FHIR Datafix framework for configuring different jobs with schedule for correcting FHIR resource within FHIR Appliance.
+This document provides guidance on how to configure and use the FHIR Datafix framework for configuring different jobs with schedule for correcting and/or deleting FHIR resources within the FHIR Appliance.

 ## Intended Audience